Create an API Product

 Then select Petstore Product v2 from the API Products list.

-Under Default Route click on the dropdown list and select petstore-v2.
+Under Default Route, select Route Reference as the Route Type.
+Then, from the Route section that appears below, click on the dropdown list and select petstore-v2.

 Then click on the Next Step button to go to the API Docs page.
 We are not going to change anything on this page, but you could set a different default route for each action if you wanted to.